theAids/pantolav.github.io/mongodb.md

 1. Click the `Git Repository` icon found on the left side of the screen.
 It will redirect you to another page.

+*Do steps 10 and 11 only if necessary
 1. On the `Working Directory` section (right side of the page) Set the following values:

 	||||